Creative COVID-19 Communications

 Video: Short video with Lawrence community members describing their reasons for getting vaccinated, in English and Spanish.

 Posters: Two poster designs in English and Spanish can be printed or shared online!
+Updated in 2022 to include N96 masks and encourage people to stay up-to-date on their COVID-19 vaccines.

 For You.
 For Me.
 For All of Us.